Perim: Climate

+Development

 Yemen-Djibouti Bridge Project

 In 2008, a $200-billion mega-project for the construction of a transcontinental bridge linking Yemen and Djibouti via Perim Island, the Bridge of the Horns, was announced by a Dubai-based company, Al Noor Holding Investments.
 At around 28.5 km, it would be one of the longest bridges in the world and its suspension portion the longest.
 However, in June 2010 it was announced that the start of Phase I, the 3.5 km bridge between the mainland of Yemen and Perim, was being delayed indefinitely until after a framework agreement between Djibouti and Yemen could be signed.